roitraining/GKE-Remix/pod_security.md

     gcloud container clusters get-credentials $my_cluster --zone $my_zone
     ```

-2. Create two namespaces, one for permissive workloads and one for restrcited:
+2. Create two namespaces, one for permissive workloads and one for restricted:

     ```bash
     kubectl create ns baseline-ns
     kubectl create ns restricted-ns
     ```

-3. Label each of the namespaces to configure how the PodSecurity Adminssion
+3. Label each of the namespaces to configure how the PodSecurity Admission
    Controller handles pod security:

     ```bash